 CSSP China research opportunities

-More information on the open calls is available via the Met Office tenders portal.
+More information on calls is available via the Met Office tenders portal.

 Scoping study for prototype urban climate services in China - CALL NOW CLOSED

 Submissions will be sought on a scoping study to understand the main priority areas for urban climate service development for China and to develop delivery plans for such services.

 Improving the treatment of uncertainty in climate services - CALL NOW CLOSED